Season 2, Episode 2: Montpellier-le-Vieux

 Directed by Gérard Oury in 1966, the Franco-British film remains a reference in France and belongs to a certain "film heritage".
 The facetious lines and funny adventures continue to make people laugh.
 The twists and turns follow one another at a frantic pace.

-Yet the subject, difficult to approach from a burlesque angle at that time in Europe, deals with the German occupation during the Second World War and the precious help of the English to the French Resistance and the Free French Forces.
+Yet the subject, difficulty to approach from a burlesque angle at that time in Europe, deals with the German occupation during the Second World War and the precious help of the English to the French Resistance and the Free French Forces.

-In 1942, a British plane is shot down by the Germans over Paris.
+In 1942, a British plane was shot down by the Germans over Paris.
 The three British pilots parachuted out and landed in the capital.
 They meet by chance two Frenchmen who have nothing in common, a naive house painter and the pretentious and angry conductor of the Paris Opera House.
 The two men, involved against their will in a dangerous epic, must cross the demarcation line to reach the free zone.
 Chased by the Germans, the fugitives experience increasingly comical situations.

 In Germany, La Grande Vadrouille was the very first comedy about the Second World War to be shown in theaters.
 However, the German version has some slight differences with the French and English versions.
 Some parts have been cut out, such as a humorous dialogue between Louis de Funès and Bourvil during their escape wearing German uniforms or the scene with Claudio Brook who reveals his English nationality to a German officer after spontaneously saying "I'm sorry" while spilling wine.